 Being mindful of posture and making dietary changes or other lifestyle adjustments may seem like an inconvenience at first, but such habits will eventually become second nature over time.
 You’ll appreciate the effort if you experience fewer instances of disruptive back pain.

 If you are experiencing discomfort in your spine, schedule a consultation with Dr. Hamid Mir to find out about your options for treatment.
-Dr. Mir specializes in minimally invasive surgery and other procedures like the lumbar disc replacement Marina del Rey patients have undergone to relieve their pain.
-Call our office today at 949-860-7498 to learn more.
+Dr. Mir specializes in minimally invasive spine surgery in Orange, CA and other procedures like the lumbar disc replacement patients have undergone to relieve their pain.
+Call the Hamid Mir M.D. office today at (949) 688-1216 to learn more.